Updated to: 28 November 2019Download as PDF

 Overview ESIA procedure

 The EIA procedure in Benin involves a screeing process, a scoping process, the preparation of a draft EIS and its publication.
-Then a public hearing to discuss the EIS is held and subsequently the decision on whether a certificate of environmental comformity is issued for the project is taken.
+Then a public hearing to discuss the EIS is held and subsequently the decision by ad hoc committee on whether a certificate of environmental conformity is issued for the project is taken.
 Thereafter, follow-up assessments and audits are done.
 A flowchart produced by ABE and ABPEE gives an overview of the different stages of the EIA process and how they relate to each other.

 Important outputs of the EIA process in Benin are: Starting document for screening, ToR, EIA report, public hearing report, technical report as result of review process, environmental conformity certificate.

-At the start of the EIA process, the proponent shall submit a written notice to the Ministry of the Environment, Housing and Urban Affairs requesting the issuance of a environmental compliance certificate for his project.
+At the start of the EIA process, the proponent shall submit a written notice to the Ministry in charge of the Environment requesting the issuance of a environmental compliance certificate for his project.
 The ABE then verifies if the project is actually subject to the EIA procedure and checks if it is subject to a full EIA or a preliminary EIA and the Ministry responsible for the environment communicates the decision to the proponent.

-Decree 2001-235 specifies which acitivies are subject to EIA and which level of assessment is required.
-Two types of EIAs are prepared: full EIA's and preliminary EIA's.
-The Appendix 1 of the Decree provides lists of projects that are subject to EIA.
+Appendix 1 of Decree 2001-235 provides lists of projects that are subject to EIA.
 Screening thresholds are used to define whether a full or a preliminary EIA is required.
 Projects whose environmental effects are limited, can easily be limited or can be avoided through the application of mitigation measures, are generally subject to a preliminary EIA.
-A full EIA has to be done for projects as listed in Annex 1 and for projects subjected to preliminary EIA but involve hazardous areas or environmentally sensitive areas as specified in Appendix 2.
+A full EIA has to be done for projects as listed in Annex 1 and for projects subjected to preliminary EIA but involve hazardous areas or environmentally sensitive areas as specified in Appendix 2 (confirmed in annex of decret 2017).

 The environmental law states in Article 89 that after the submission of the written notice for screening, the Ministry that is responsible for the environment indicates to the proponent the nature, scope and extent of the study that he must prepare.
 The law contains no information on whether this decision must be published.

-Projects that involve environmentally sensitive areas as defined in Annex 2 of the Decree no 235 always are subject to a full EIA.
+Projects that involve environmentally sensitive areas as defined in the Annex of the Decret 2017-332 always are subject to a full EIA.

 Contents of the starting document